Veirs Mill Road Line: 2016-2025

 At least 30 Montgomery County leaders called on WMATA not to cut Metrobus routes in the region, saying it will "disproportionately affect" students, seniors, and service workers with no other source of transportation.
 The letter's signatories include state senators Craig Zucker, Susan Lee, and Cheryl Kagan, Maryland State Delegates Marc Korman, Sara Love, and Julie Palakovich Carr and all nine members of the county council.
 In the letter to Metro Chairman Paul Smedberg, members of the Montgomery County Council and state delegation said they opposed the cuts, which are part of WMATA's proposed FY 2021 operating budget, and urged the agency to prioritize "maintaining frequent and reliable service."

 According to 343 voters to the line, 21% of voters were in favor of the changes, 60% were against the changes, and 19% were undecided.
 Most of the responses were concerns of passengers trips becoming longer and not wanting to transfer to other buses.

 On April 2, 2020, WMATA would back out of the proposal due to the major customer and political pushback.

 During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule with routes Q2 and Q6 being suspended and replaced by routes Q1 and Q5.
 Weekend service was also suspended beginning on March 21, 2020.
 The line restored its weekday schedule beginning on August 23, 2020.
 However, route Q2 and Q6 Saturday schedule remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all route Q2 and Q6 Saturday service and replace them with routes Q1 and Q5 full time.
 They also will eliminate the Q5 weekday trips and reduce service due to low federal funding.
 Routes Q2 and Q6 has not operated on Saturdays since March 14, 2020 due to Metro's response to the COVID-19 pandemic.
 However, on September 5, 2021, all Q2 and Q6 Saturday service was restored.

+On June 25, 2023, all Q1 trips was changed to Q2 trips and all Q5 trips was changed to Q6 trips, with Q2 and Q6 trips continuing to bypass Montgomery College before 6 AM and after 10 PM Monday-Saturday, and all day on Sundays.